gbaldera/TiCaching/README.md

 **Version:** 1.0

-**TiCaching** is a Commonjs module for caching data objects in [Appcelerator's Titanium Mobile](http://www.appcelerator.com/platform/titanium-sdk) applications, useful for cache data returned from REST APIs.
+**TiCaching** is a Commonjs module for caching data objects in apps made with [Appcelerator's Titanium Mobile](http://www.appcelerator.com/platform/titanium-sdk), useful for cache data returned from REST APIs.
 It is based on my [Caching library](https://github.com/gbaldera/CI-Caching/) for Codeigniter.

 Usage
 ================